eirikbrandsaas/PanelDataTools.jl/README.md

 - [`Douglass.jl`](https://github.com/jmboehm/Douglass.jl)
 - More?
 Please add other packages here.

-## Secondary Features
+## Features to be implemented
+- [ ] Allow for higher order differences
 - [ ] Implement `tsfill` to fill in gaps in time variable
 - [ ] Implement `tsappend` to extend gaps in time variable
+- [ ] Link with `GLM` or `FixedEffectModels` so that you can specify a model with lags (`Model(y ~ x + F.a`))
-- [ ] Other Features?
+- [ ] Link with `Douglas.jl`
-## Big Picture
 - [ ] Add a new type `PanelDataFrame`.
 Will have to wait untill metadata is added (https://github.com/JuliaData/DataFrames.jl/issues/2961)
   - In addition to `df` or `gdf` it also contains info on time gap (delta), length (T), individuals (N), name of the id and time variables.
   - Preferably this on also has a trigger for if the dataset is modified so that it is no longer sorted.
   - For all functions allow passing this object instead of a `DataFrame` so that the user doesn't have to specify the `:id` and the `:t` variables all the time.
-This should also turn of sorting checks and would allow for some optimizations?
+This should also turn of sorting checks and would allow for some optimization.

-### Later goals
-- [x] Allow for less stringent panels (i.e., with missing time, unequal length, and so on)
-- More functionality?
-  - [ ] Add support for the commands to https://github.com/jmboehm/Douglass.jl
+  - Should also store information about the panel (e.g., is it balanced, consistent time gaps, ...)